-Estimate based on a very high presymptomatic transmission rate of 79% [5].

-On the Internet pages of the RKI, under FAQ > Infection protection measures > What should be observed when wearing an MNB in public? ' of 15 July and 21 August then no longer 'high proportion', but only 'certain proportion', in order to finally speak of a 'relevant proportion' in the FAQ since 7 September (most recently in the version of 17.02.2021) (emphasis for this expert opinion).
+Estimate based on a very high presymptomatic transmission rate of 79% [5], proportion', but only 'certain proportion', in order to finally speak of a in the FAQ since 7 September (most recently in the version of 17.02.2021) (emphasis for this expert opinion).
 Literature references are not available there (and are not common in the FAQ).